 How and When Seasons are Set

-The Nevada Wildlife Commission establishes hunting season dates for all big game species each year in mid-to-late February.
+The Nevada Wildlife Commission establishes hunting season dates for all big game species each year in late January.
 Quotas are set at by the Nevada Wildlife Commission at its May meeting.

 Anyone born after January 1, 1960 is required to provide proof of Hunter Education, in order to purchase a Nevada hunting license.
 Proof of Hunter Education is an official Hunter Education card or certificate, from any state or province, with the Hunter Education number and state or provincial logo or seal, OR a previous year’s hunting license with the Hunter Education number or mark.
 First time nonresident applicants born after 01/01/1960 will need to submit a paper application in the mail with proof of hunter education or preregister their hunter education certificate up to seven days prior to the deadline.